citusdata/citus_docs/develop/migration_mt_django.rst

   python manage.py makemigrations

-Some ``UNIQUE`` constraints are created by the ORM and you will need to explicitily drop them.
+Some ``UNIQUE`` constraints are created by the ORM and you will need to explicitly drop them.
 This is the case for ``OneToOneField`` and ``ManyToMany`` fields.

 For these cases you will need to: